-I've re-written the
+I've almost entirely re-written the

 vacation